QuanchaoSong/PyScript-intro/README.md

 </py-script>
 ```

-The above codes define a function `calculate` to get the square value of a number, and then call it and change the rendering result(`innerHTML`) of the html element with `calculation-result` as id.
+In the codes above, we define a function `calculate` to get the square value of a number, then we call it and change the rendering result(`innerHTML`) of the html element with `calculation-result` as id.

-If you refresh your html page now, the value after "`Result is:`" should be displayed.
+If we refresh our html page now, the value after "`Result is:`" should be displayed.

-For the function `calculate`, we can also move it to the aforementioned `test_pyscript.py` file, and import this function within the `<py-script>` tag, and it should work the same.
+For the `calculate` function, we can also move it to the `test_pyscript.py` file mentioned above, and import this function inside the `<py-script>` tag, and it should work the same way.

-`test_pyscript.py`:
+Firstly, create `test_pyscript.py`:

 ```python
 # caculate the square of the number